1. How are housing assignments made?

 26. What are an RA and an RD, and what is the difference?

-• RD stands for Residence Director.
+RD stands for Residence Director.
 An RD is a professional staff member employed full-time by the College.
 He or she lives in an apartment within the residence hall.
 The primary role of this position is to foster a positive living and learning community among the residents in an assigned residence hall.
-The Residence Director is responsible for the care of all individuals and activities that take place within their respective building.
+The Residence Director is responsible for the care of all individuals, management of and activities that take place within their respective building.
 There is always one male and one female RD on call, 24 hours a day, during the academic year to address emergencies or other student concerns.

 27. What lodging is available for parents on campus or in town?